 Is there a right approach to relocating with cats?

 -Get your cat’s medical records and certificates in order and up to date.
 Whether you are moving locally or long distance, your cat’s physical well-being will help her endure all moving challenges.
-In the event of an interstate move get your cat vaccinated according to local requirements.
+In the event of an interstate move, get your cat vaccinated according to local requirements.

 – Attend to your cat’s emotional and physical needs.
-With so much going on you may easily neglect your cat’s needs and potential signals.
+With so much going on, you may easily neglect your cat’s needs and potential signals.
 Try to keep your cat’s routine undisturbed in spite of the pre-move hustle and bustle.
 Make your lovely pet feel safe and secure during this period of transition.

 – Bring a carrier a couple of weeks before the move so that your cat has enough time to get used to it.
-A spacious and comfortable moving carrier equipped with your pet’s favorite items may provide a sense of security during the transportation.
+A spacious and comfortable moving carrier equipped with your pet’s favorite items may provide a sense of security during transportation.

 How to survive moving day with your pets around

-With the movers operating through your house on the chaotic moving day, your cat may easily get upset.
-So, make sure either to confine your pet in a designated room far from the high foot traffic area or to ask a neighbors to give you a hand.
+With the movers operating through your house on the chaotic moving day, your cat may quickly get upset.
+So, make sure either to confine your pet in a designated room far from the high foot traffic area or to ask a neighbor to give you a hand.
 As it turns out, a scared and stressed out cat can dash out the door, so inform your movers and helpers to stay away from this room by putting a proper sign on the door.

 Also, bear in mind that reliable movers may significantly relieve the moving stress.
-Choosing from a variety of moving companies is not easy, but the timely strategy and the right mindset can go a long way towards hiring dependable movers who happen to provide quality pet relocation services.
+Choosing from a variety of moving companies is not easy.
+Still, the timely strategy and the right mindset can go a long way towards hiring dependable movers who happen to provide quality pet relocation services.
 Unless you are moving overseas, the best transportation means for a cat is your own car.
 Not only will your pet be perfectly safe, but also your presence will provide reassurance and peacefulness.

 - pet’s food

 - favorite toys